esamattis/lean-redux/README.md

 #### `updates` values

-Handlers can return `updates` values which transform the state.
-You can update as many values as you want, as deeply as you want.
-The updates parameter can either be an object, a function, or a value.
+Handlers can return an `updates` value to transform the state.
+It can update as many values as wanted, as deeply as needed.
+It can either be an object, a function, or a value.

 If `updates` is an object, for each key/value, it will apply the updates specified in the value to `state[key]`.